AndreasMarken/IT1901/README.md

 # Welcome to My Movie Tracker :movie_camera:

-My Movie Tracker is an application whose main purpose is to help you track the movies you have seen, so that you at a later time know which one to watch again or have a broad selection of movies to recommend for your friends.
+My Movie Tracker is an application whose main purpose is to help you track the movies you have seen, so that you, at a later time, know which movie to watch again or have a broad selection of movies to recommend for your friends.

 ## Workflow